RetroPie/RetroPie-Docs/docs/Amiga.md

 #### IPF Support
 Most full-price commercial Amiga games had some form of custom disk format and/or copy protection on them.
 For this reason, most commercial Amiga games cannot be stored in ADF files unaltered, but there is an alternative called Interchangeable Preservation Format (IPF) which was specifically designed for this purpose.

 IPF support is done through the CAPSIMG library.
-To enable it you have to put a dynamic library called capsimg.dll (Windows) or capsimg.so (Linux, macOS) in your retroarch root directory (where retroarch executable is located).
+To enable it you have to put a dynamic library called capsimg.dll (Windows) or capsimg.so (Linux, macOS) in your retroarch root directory (where the retroarch executable is located; in a default install, this is `/opt/retropie/emulators/retroarch/bin/`).

 Compatible CAPSIMG libraries for Windows, macOS and Linux can be found at https://fs-uae.net/download#plugins

-Please be aware that there are 32-bits and 64-bits versions of the library.
+Please be aware that there are 32-bit and 64-bit versions of the library.
 Choose the one corresponding to your RetroArch executable.

 #### M3U Support
-When you have a multi disk game, you can use a `.m3u` file to specify each disk of the game and change them from the RetroArch Disk control interface.
+When you have a multi disk game, you can use an `.m3u` file to specify each disk of the game and change them from the RetroArch Disk control interface.

-A M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).
+An M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).

 Example :